thunderbird89/esf/stories/story-knock-knock.md

 But she was alive.
 Her squadron was alive.
 Most of them, anyway.

 She pulled off her helmet and tucked it under one arm, scanning the docking bay for her pilots.
-The Vipers were scattered across several pads, their Talons showing the wear of extended combat—scorched paint, depleted weapons, the general look of fighters that had been pushed to their limits.
+The Vipers were scattered across several pads, their Talons showing the wear of extended combat - scorched paint, depleted weapons, the general look of fighters that had been pushed to their limits.

 > "Major Morse!"

-One of her pilots—Jenkins, she thought, though exhaustion was making names harder to recall—was waving from across the bay.
+One of her pilots - Jenkins, she thought, though exhaustion was making names harder to recall - was waving from across the bay.
 She headed in that direction, weaving between ground crews and other pilots.

 The American section of the docking bay was organized chaos.
 Twenty Talons had launched.
 Eighteen had returned.
 The two empty pads stood out like missing teeth, their magnetic clamps idle, their approach lights dark.